inspiringsource/aws-solutions-architect/CONTRIBUTING.md

 ## Adding a resource

-Please make sure not to add links with affiliate codes.
+Please make sure to add English resources only.
+Also, no affiliate links.
 We want to keep the list as unbiased as possible.

 1. Click on the `Edit this page` link at the bottom of the page.
 2. On the GitHub page, click on the `pencil` icon to edit the file.